This post may include affiliate links. Thank you for your support.

 While we love this recipe for brussel sprouts with maple glaze, there is always an opportunity to make changes based on your dietary needs and preferences.
 Here are a few of the variations I get asked about most frequently:

-• Nut-Free – If nuts are a no-no in your house, consider using toasted pepitas (pumpkin seeds) instead.
+• Swap Nuts for Seeds – If nuts are a no-no in your house, consider using toasted pepitas (pumpkin seeds) instead.
 You can also try using some crispy chickpeas if seeds are also an issue.

 Roasting brussels sprouts in the oven makes for an absolutely delicious side dish that is so easy to pull off.
 To be honest, I love them so much I’ve eaten roasted brussels sprouts as my dinner before.
 Here’s how it’s done: